 The first night I went to the bat cave, it was one of those turn off the phone and get away from these demented bitches nights.
-I was hitting up subway spots around Carroll gardens and figured A little late night solo rooftoping might be in order as well.
+I was hitting up subway spots around Carroll gardens and figured that a little late night solo rooftoping might be in order as well.

 Upon arrival, I found easy parking and a simple entrance to he property.
 Just hop off the bridge, walk along the shire down a desolate trash filled path, follow that path up to and over a wall – and boom.
 Your behind the powerhouse.

-The amount of debris back here was a little surprise rising for 2005 standards.
+The amount of debris back here was a little surprising for 2005 standards.
 The blown out trucks and caddy by the door just made this place all the more inviting.
 One of the rear roll down gates was wide open.
 Inside, a dark abyss.

 Creeping in I went.
 This slow crawl ended when I heard sudden screams, from high above.